 Conwy Castle, Wales

-Conwy Castle, with its eight massive towers, battlements and imposing location rising straight up from a rocky base is protected on two sides by the Conwy and Gyffin Rivers.
-Personally, if I were an attacker I’d be terrified to storm it, which of course was part of its purpose.
+Conwy Castle, with its eight massive towers, impressive battlements and imposing location rises straight up from a rocky base.
+It’s protected on two sides by the Conwy and Gyffin Rivers.
+Personally, if I were an attacker I’d be terrified to storm it, which of course was its purpose.

 The castle was also built at supersonic speed, taking a mere four years to complete.
 Designed by the master architect, James of St. George, it did its job well.
 When Edward was besieged in 1295 by Madog ap Llywelyn, the massive walls weren’t breached.